-President Trump signed a Proclamation that went in effect on June 24, 2020.
+President Trump signed a Proclamation that went into effect on June 24, 2020.
 This Proclamation is to restrict foreign workers from being employed in the US in response to the surge of unemployment due to the economic shutdown by the Coronavirus.
-The US Work Visa suspension will expire on December 31, 2020, and may be continued as necessary.
+The US Work Visa suspension will expire on December 31, 2020, and maybe continued as necessary.

 Which US Visas Are Temporarily Suspended?

 H-1B Visa: H1B visas are designed for certain skilled workers in specialty occupations to fill positions not filled by US citizens.

 H-2B Visa: H2B Visas are issued for seasonal workers, typically agricultural or vacation spots.

 L-1 Visa: The L1 visa enables a US employer to transfer an executive or manager to an affiliated office in the US.

 J-1 Visa: J1 Visas apply to research scholars and professors.